Idiotischer/BuildSystem/README.md

 - [X] Add /build show and /build hide command show should have a key for showing all locations in the configsection (that is the key).
 - [X] Add /build add command for adding to a key in the config.
 If using location use ~ ~ ~ [~ ~] or <x> <y> <z> [pitch yaw]
 - [X] Add /build for opening build menu.
 - [ ] Cleanup configmanager and overall a little code overhaul.
+Remove Hardcoded stuff, etc.)